SebastienFRA/SebastienFRA/readme.md

 ## About me  👨🏻
 Hi, i'm Sébastien, the french "developper" behind LVASI.
 I have no real coding knowledge.
 I learn little by little when I need to improve LVASI.
 I created LVASI more by challenge than by necessity, and as I like to share what I do, it's here!

+I also coding CalCook, a software to calculate price of cooking preparation.

 ## What can you do to help us ? 🤝
 You can submit software to add to LVASI.